andreashih/original-profile/resume.md

 ## Education

 `2015 - 2019`
-B.A. in English Literature, National Sun Yat-sen University (NSYSU)
+B.A. in Foreign Languages and Literature, National Sun Yat-sen University (NSYSU)

 ## Awards